japila-books/spark-sql-internals/docs/logical-operators/CreateViewCommand.md

 View [name] already exists.
 If you want to update the view definition, please use ALTER VIEW AS or CREATE OR REPLACE VIEW AS
 ```

-`run` throws an `AnalysisException` if the <<userSpecifiedColumns, userSpecifiedColumns>> are defined and their numbers is different from the number of <<spark-sql-catalyst-QueryPlan.adoc#output, output schema attributes>> of the analyzed logical plan.
+`run` throws an `AnalysisException` if the <<userSpecifiedColumns, userSpecifiedColumns>> are defined and their numbers is different from the number of <<catalyst/QueryPlan.md#output, output schema attributes>> of the analyzed logical plan.

 ```
 The number of columns produced by the SELECT clause (num: `[output.length]`) does not match the number of column names specified by CREATE VIEW (num: `[userSpecifiedColumns.length]`).